-Diagnosis is the process of figuring out the cause of a person’s symptoms.
-Because electrolytes affect numerous bodily processes, an electrolyte panel can help doctors determine if abnormal levels of these minerals are contributing to symptoms.
+Diagnosis is the process of figuring out the cause of your symptoms.
+Because electrolytes affect numerous bodily processes, an electrolyte panel can help doctors determine if these minerals’ abnormal levels contribute to symptoms.

-Monitoring is the way that a doctor can track a patient’s health over time.
+Monitoring is the way that a doctor can track your health over time.
 Repeat measurements of electrolytes can show if treatment has resolved abnormal electrolyte levels.
 In addition, an electrolyte panel can help detect side effects of medications.

 What does the test measure?

-The electrolyte panel measures the blood levels of sodium, potassium, chloride, and bicarbonate.
+The electrolyte panel measures sodium, potassium, chloride, and bicarbonate blood levels.

-- Sodium: Sodium is a positively charged electrolyte and plays a vital role in regulating the amount of fluid in the body.
+- Sodium: This positively-charged electrolyte plays a vital role in regulating the amount of fluid in the body.
 It also facilitates normal nerve and muscle activity.

-- Potassium: Potassium is positively charged and is important for many functions of cells, muscles, and nerves.
+- Potassium: This is positively charged and important for many functions of cells, muscles, and nerves.

-- Chloride: Chloride is negatively charged and works with other electrolytes to control fluid levels and the acid-base balance in the body.
+- Chloride: Negatively charged, this works with other electrolytes to control fluid levels and the acid-base balance in the body.

-- Bicarbonate: Bicarbonate is a negatively charged electrolyte.
+- Bicarbonate: This is a negatively-charged electrolyte.
 In addition to helping to regulate acid-base balance, bicarbonate transports carbon dioxide (CO2) in the blood.
-Bicarbonate levels may also be referred to as carbon dioxide levels.
+Bicarbonate levels may also be referred to as CO2 levels.

 The anion gap is not a test itself; instead, it is a mathematical calculation based on electrolyte measurements.
 It compares the levels of positively and negatively charged electrolytes, which can provide information about the body’s acid-base balance.

 Your doctor will decide whether you need an electrolyte panel and anion gap.
-In many cases, these measurements will be included if you have a test like a basic metabolic panel or comprehensive metabolic panel.
+In many cases, these measurements will be included if you have a test like a BMP or CMP.

 Your doctor may recommend electrolyte testing if you have signs of a condition that could be related to an electrolyte imbalance.
 Examples of symptoms that may prompt electrolyte testing include: